AryanBarsaiyan/Microservices-JWT-Authentication-System-Documentation/README.md

 # Node.js Microservices: JWT Authentication System Documentation

+Welcome to the documentation for the Node.js Microservices JWT Authentication System.
+This system provides a secure and scalable authentication mechanism for your microservices architecture using JSON Web Tokens (JWT).

+For the most up-to-date information, and detailed instructions and for a better view, please refer to the [README](https://github.com/AryanBarsaiyan/Microservices-JWT-Authentication-System-Documentation).

 ## Overview

 The goal of this project is to implement a JWT (JSON Web Token) authentication system using Node.js, comprising two microservices: